 “Most of us don’t worry about these questions most of the time.
 But almost all of us must sometimes wonder: Why are we here?
 Where do we come from?
 Traditionally, these are questions for philosophy, but philosophy is dead.
 Philosophers have not kept up with modern developments in science.
-Particularly physics” (1)
+Particularly physics” (1).

-Moreover, despite some skepticism to the contrary, philosophy still has relevance today given that contemporary philosophers are enormously influential at the present moment.
-For example, in ethical philosophy, moral philosopher Peter Singer has provided some valuable insights with regards to animal ethics.
-How society sees its responsibilities to non-human animals owes much to Singer, especially given his views presented in his 1975 book Animal Liberation: A New Ethics for our Treatment of Animals in which he argues in favour of vegetarianism.
-If one believes in the God of theism, philosopher and theologian William Lane Craig has articulated and pondered deeply the doctrines of divine aseity, divine eternity, divine omniscience, and so on, and has made them accessible for viewers to read.
-The way many of us now see gender identity and gender roles has been influenced by feminist philosopher Judith Butler.
+Despite Hawking’s and others’ skepticism, to the contrary philosophy still has relevance contemporary relevance in philosophers who are enormously influential.
+In ethical philosophy, for instance, Peter Singer has provided what many consider valuable insights regarding animal ethics.
+How society today views its responsibilities to non-human animals owes much to Singer’s world, notably in his book Animal Liberation: A New Ethics for our Treatment of Animals (1975) arguing in favor of vegetarianism.
+Further, if one believes in God, philosopher and theologian William Lane Craig has articulated and pondered deeply the doctrines of divine aseity, eternity, omniscience, and so on, and has made them accessible for many to read.
+The way many today view gender identity and gender roles has been influenced by feminist philosopher Judith Butler.
 Noam Chomsky continues to inspire millions with his views on social criticism and political activism.

 1. Hawking, S. The Grand Design. p.
 5.

 2. Russell, B. 1935.
 Religion and Science. p.
 243.

 3. Lennox, J. 2011.
 God and Stephen Hawking: Whose Design Is It Anyway? p.
 16.

 4. Gauch, H. 2002.
 Scientific Method in Practice. p.
 154. Craig, W. & Moreland, J. Philosophical Foundations for a Christian Worldview. p.
 349.